4IT439/LIContractValue/neural_networks/README.md

 **Model output:**

-Example name of the output file: `out_model_2021-09-10T22-33-30`.
+Example name of the output directory: `out_model_2021-09-10T22-33-30`.

-This output file contains a trained tensorflow model.
+This output directory contains a trained tensorflow model.
 This model can be loaded in another application.

 Example of loading:
 ```python